 The Neutral Strip or “No Man’s Land”

 A selection of scholarly and creative work presented at the conference will be solicited for publication in the Louisiana Folklife Journal, a peer reviewed academic journal produced by the Louisiana Folklife Center, Northwestern State University, General Editor, Dr. Shane Rasmussen.

 Dr. Lisa Abney, Faculty Facilitator for Academic Research and Community College Outreach and Professor of English, Northwestern State University

 Jason Church, Materials Conservator, National Center for Preservation Technology and Training

 Dr. Charles Pellegrin, Professor of History and Director of the Southern Studies Institute, Northwestern State University

 Dr. Shane Rasmussen, Director of the Louisiana Folklife Center and Professor of English, Northwestern State University

 Sharon Wolff, CA, Assistant Archivist, Cammie G. Henry Research Center, Northwestern State University

-The Conference is co-sponsored by the Louisiana Folklife Center, the Northwestern State University Department of Fine + Graphic Arts, and the Northwestern State University College of Arts, Sciences, Graduate Studies and Research.
+The Conference is co-sponsored by the Louisiana Folklife Center and the Northwestern State University College of Arts, Sciences, Graduate Studies and Research.